replicatedhq/help-center/content/docs/swarm/getting-started/development-environment.md

 ---
 date: "2016-07-03T04:02:20Z"
 title: "Development Environment"
-description: "How to set up an environment to ship with Replicated and Docker Swarm"
+description: "How to set up an environment to deploy with Replicated and Docker Swarm"
 weight: "502"
-categories: [ "Shipping with Docker Swarm" ]
+categories: [ "Delivering with Docker Swarm" ]
 index: ["docs/swarm", "docs"]
 gradient: "swarm"
 icon: "replicatedDockerSwarm"